ksdghfkjhdsgf/piccolo-skel/README.md

 vendor/bin/phing frontend-build
 ```

-This will run the Grunt script located in Gruntfile.js.dist (copied to the location in htdocs by frontend-install).
+This will run the frontend build (sass and uglify.js).

 ## Deployment